vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 parts of every contact's data.

 For more info, read [How do I redact entities and API input and output in production?](/howto/howto-redact-apis-and-entities.md)

+## Syncing contact data

+Syncing contact data, including groups, are done automatically by the Contacts Provider depending on the account sync settings.

+For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md)